PaulBernier/castl/README.md

 --strict | make Esprima and Acorn not error-tolerant.
 --node | add a very basic support of NodeJS 'require' system.

+## Annotations

+Annotations are useful to optimize the generated code.
+Please refer to the file ```doc/annotations.md``` for more information.

 ## CASTL components

 CASTL is made of two parts: